RussOakham/Immortal-Fitness-Collective/TESTING.md

 To accomplish this I carried out the following steps;

-Below uses product reviews as an example, but confirmation modals also added to product and workout deletion.
+Note: Below uses product reviews as an example, but confirmation modals also added to product and workout deletion.

 <details>
 <summary>1.
 Create Bootstrap Modal and insert to HTML using template:</summary>